 Once you have ensure the drainage and soil pH is adaquate it is time to prepare the soil.

-DO NOT FERTILIZE AT TIME OF PLANTING.
-Wait until flowers start showing colour.
-Fertilizing at the time of planting will not only change the ph of the soil and possibly burn the new roots but may encourage them to grow during the dormancy period.
-This is not ideal as the new growth will easily become damaged by frosts and extreme winter weather.
-Once flowers begin to appear, apply the first application of fertilizer.
+DO NOT FERTILISE AT TIME OF PLANTING.
+Wait until the rose has formed significant growth and blooms before applying the first application.
+Generally this is late Spring for most newly planted roses, depending on the climate, variety and planting time.
+If you have sufficiently prepared the soil there will be no need to fertilise prior to this.
+Fertilizing at the time of planting will not only change the soil pH and burn the new roots but may encourage them to grow during the dormancy period.
+This is not ideal as the new growth will easily become damaged by frosts and extreme Winter weather.

 A handful of blood and bone added to the soil during prepartion will also be benefical.